-Following his Civil War service, Browne was nominated by the Republican party as a United States Senator and was elected to this position in 1866.
+Following his Civil War service, Browne was nominated by the Republican party as a Pennsylvania State Senator and was elected to this position in 1866.
 Browne then became president of Westminster College in 1867, and retained this position until 1870.
 Browne was undoubtedly a man of many religious, political, and educational accomplishments.

 Robert was married in September 1846 to Mary Eichbaum.
 Together they had at least seven children.
 His eldest son, William (“Willie”) Eichbaum Browne (1847-1930) is mentioned in these letters and added a note to his father’s letter at Fredericksburg in December 1862.

 Readers are referred to the collection of Browne family letters housed at the Penn State University Library.
 See Mary Gyla McDowell 100th Penn.
 Vol. Infantry Regiment Papers, 1861-1865.